Google

 Hello, my name is Winston.
 I am a Journalist, Writer, Actor, Traveler, Photographer, and Marketer.
 I consider myself to be a Renaissance man, freespirit, Existentialist, free-thinker, nonconformist, philosopher, writer, actor, seeker, adventurer, spiritualist, an old soul, and lover.
 As a result, I connect with and prefer the company of open-minded, nonjudgmental, free-spirited people who are intellectual and spiritually-attuned to some degree.
 And I dislike and get along least well with judgmental and closed/narrow minded people who have rigid beliefs about how things and people “ought” to be, for those are my pet peeves.

 I am an Asian American of Taiwanese descent.
 But I am unlike the typical type which is career-minded, conformist, duty-driven, closed-minded, judgmental, materialistic, money-loving, petty, mathematical rigid thinking, and unable to think “outside the box”.
 (In fact, a Scotsman I met named Peter who has been to nearly a hundred countries in his life, described me as “probably the most atypical Asian male” he had ever met.)
-(You can also view my critique of repressive traditional Asian culture/mentality here)
+(You can also view my critique of repressive traditional Asian mentality here)

 Unlike most Asians who simply follow the pack and don't think for themselves, I do.
 Whereas most of them are rigid conformists, I am a freethinker and freespirit, which sometimes makes other Asians uncomfortable around me and avoid me.
 Also, they believe that the purpose of life is to work hard and suffer in glory and honor, while I believe that the purpose of life is to enjoy it and live to the fullest.
 Thus, me and typical Asians have some intrinsic differences.